licarijd/imagenix/README.md

-# Creating Imagenix Images: Complete Guide
+# Creating Imagenix.Dev Images: Complete Guide

 This comprehensive guide explains how to create interactive images using Imagenix and integrate them into your applications using the `InteractiveImageRenderer` component.